elliottroach/Earth-Model/README.md

 # Notes

-when downloading files thay will be gray not colored.
+When downloading files thay will be gray not colored.

 # Seismic Waves